-All manuscripts submitted to Pediatric Oncology: Open Access will undergo the editorial workflow detailed below.
+All manuscripts submitted to Advances in Antibiotics & Antibodies will undergo the editorial workflow detailed below.

 The entire editorial workflow is performed using the Manuscript Management System.
 Once a manuscript is submitted for publication, the manuscript is checked by the journal’s editorial office to ensure that it is suitable to go through the normal peer review process.
 Once this is done, the manuscript is sent to a number of editorial board members based on the subject of the manuscript, the availability of the editors, and the lack of any potential conflicts of interest with the submitting authors.
 The manuscript may also be sent to a number of external peer reviewers to participate in the peer review process.
 The journal’s editors will have around two weeks to provide either a recommendation for the publication of the manuscript, along with a written commentary detailing any changes that the authors can make to improve their manuscript before final publication, or a written critique of why the manuscript should not be published.